Quasi-isometric rigidity of three manifold groups: Canonical splittings

 Let $\OOO$ be the component of $\Omega_K$ that contains the connected set $c\setminus\{p\}$ and $K_\OOO$ be its stabilizer.
-Ahlfors finiteness theorem implies that $\OOO/K_\OOO$ is a surface of finite type.
+Ahlfors finiteness theorem implies that $\OOO/K_\OOO$ is a surface of finite area.
 Moreover, Thurston proved that $K_\OOO$ is geometrically finite as well, since it is finitely generated \cite[Theorem 7.1]{morgan:thurston}.
 Since $p$ is not conical for $K$, it cannot be conical for $K_\OOO$ either, so it is parabolic.
-This implies that $K_\OOO\cap H$ is a cyclic group, generated by an element $h$.

-The curve $c$ disconnects $\partial\OOO$ since, otherwise, $c$ would bound a disc in $\OOO$, and, hence, would not separate $A$ and $B$.
-By Proposition \ref{prop:cutpoint}, the stabilizer $K_C$ in $K_\OOO$ of a component $C$ of $\partial\OOO\setminus\{p\}$ is cyclic.
-Each element in $K_C$ fixes the two distinct ends of $C$, hence the hyperbolic geodesic $\g$ in $\OOO$ joining them.
-This implies that $p$ is an accidental parabolic.